geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 I think that does work because if I turn the off switch, if I turn the switch to off and then back to on, that works.

 ##### **Geohot** [[00:39:24](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2364)]
-So I don't know what that's doing, but...
+So I don't know what that's doing, but..
 Yeah.
 Okay.
 We'll take a look into this.
 Cool.

 ##### **Geohot** [[00:39:38](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2378)]
 I applied for our driver kit thing.
 I DMed a guy who used to work on the driver kit team.
 We'll see.